-The Cactus variables which are passed through the macro ${\tt CCTK_ARGUMENTS}$ are cctkGH A C pointer identifying the grid hierarchy.
+The Cactus variables which are passed through the macro CCTK_ARGUMENTS are cctkGH cctk_dim An integer with the number of dimensions used for this grid hierarchy.

-cctk_dim An integer with the number of dimensions used for this grid hierarchy. cctk_lsh An array of cctk_dim integers with the local grid size on this processor. cctk_ash An array of cctk_dim integers with the allocated size of the array.
-This may be larger than the local size; the additional points may not be used. $\texttt{cctk}\texttt{gsh}$ An array of cctk_dim integers with the global grid size. $cctk{iteration}$ The current iteration number. cctk_delta_time A CCTK_REAL with the timestep. cctk_time A CCTK_REAL with the current time. cctk_delta_space An array of cctk_dim CCTK_REALs with the grid spacing in each direction. cctk_nghostzones An array of $\mathtt{cctk_dim}$ integers with the number of ghostzones used in each direction. cctk_origin_space An array of $cctk_dim CCTK_REALs$ with the spatial coordinates of the global origin of the grid.
+A C pointer identifying the grid hierarchy.

+cctk_lsh An array of cctk_dim integers with the local grid size on this processor.

+cctk_ash An array of cctk_dim integers with the allocated size of the array.
+This may be larger than the local size; the additional points may not be used.

+cctk_gsh An array of cctk_dim integers with the global grid size.

+cctk_iteration The current iteration number.

+cctk_delta_time A CCTK_REAL with the timestep.

+cctk_time A CCTK_REAL with the current time.

+cctk_delta_space An array of cctk_dim CCTK_REALs with the grid spacing in each direction.

+cctk_nghostzones An array of cctk_dim integers with the number of ghostzones used in each direction.

+cctk_origin_space An array of cctk_dim CCTK_REALs with the spatial coordinates of the global origin of the grid.